Skip to content

 3. Use a Contact Algae-control Product

-These products are powders that you can use to spot-treat problem areas.
+These granular products are easy to use to spot-treat problem areas.
 They break down string algae’s cell walls, loosening it from your rocks so you can easily remove it with a net or from your skimmer basket.

 Always carefully follow the instructions on the container of any algae-control product.
 Generally, though, here’s what you’ll want to do: